September 2013

 The Herter’s Catalog from Waseca, Minnesota, that’s where!

 Want a set of “slaughterhouse knives”?
 How about a lamp made from a gunstock?
 How about the book “How To Make The Finest Wines At Home”?
 How about waders, a tennis racket, and a mini-bike on the same order?
-Made a good pair of “lumberjack boots”?
+Maybe a good pair of “lumberjack boots”?
 Or, how about a gun and some ammo?
 Or, maybe you need a “World Famous Raccoon Death Cry Call”?

 But, let’s say you don’t want to page through a catalog and want to pick out a must needed item in person.
 Image walking into a huge store and being amazed at all the displays of fishing, camping, and hunting items.
 The magnitude of items is outstanding, and you feel like a kid in a candy store.
 And then there is the taxidermy animals all around.
 Creatures you have never seen, only dreamed about.
 Many of these were shot by the store’s owner.